 Avec le soutien de / with the support of Fluxus Art Projects

 Musée des beaux-arts de Rennes

-The limited editions created by the students as part of their collaboration with Sonia Boyce are presented in La Halle de la Courrouze
+The limited editions created by the students as part of their collaboration with Sonia Boyce are for sell in La Halle de la Courrouze.

 Video installation (17')

-With the support of Fluxus Art Projects and in partnership with l’École Européenne Supérieure d’Art de Bretagne – site de Rennes.
+With the support of Fluxus Art Projects et en partenariat avec l'École Européenne Supérieure d'Art de Bretagne - site de Rennes.